harivmasoor/HogwartsArchive/README.md

   - Step 7: Order Of Arize Phoenix Overview
   - Step 8: Arize Phoenix Review

-Let's showcase the ability of LLM Observability using Arize Phoenix!
-Phoenix is THE market leading open source LLM observability tool that allows you to see everything that happens in each call in your generative AI app.
-More on this later - let's get you setup.

 ### What we will do
 Create a Full stack app that allows you to chat with the entire 7 Harry Potter Books.